Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 If you have any issues with this, do not hesitate to join our [support server](https://cakey.bot/discord)!

-## Assign Servers
->  Custom Bots will work/function in any number of servers you invite the bot to, even if it is not assigned to the server in the web dashboard.
-Assigning a server is only required if you wish to change settings for the bot on a specific server in the web dashboard.
-{.is-info}

-Once you have created and setup the custom bot instance, you will need to assign it to the servers you plan to invite it to/configure it on.
-To assign the bot to a server follow these steps:
-1. Navigate to the "Premium" page on the web dashboard if you are not already on the page.
-2. Click the "Add Server" button under the "Applied Subscriptions" section
-3. Select the custom bot plan and the server you want to assign it to.
-4. Click "Add Server" button.
-5. Repeat for every server you want to use the custom bot in.

 ## Inviting Your Custom Bot
 1. On the Discord Developer dashboard select your bot application
 2. Go to the "OAuth2"->"General" page from the left navigation bar